Tie-ing Together Two Continents: Sizanani’s in Fashion!

 Since April 2018, April and Mpumi Maesela, our South Africa Director of Camp Sizanani Life Skills have been brainstorming the idea of a Wearable Art Project.

 · Project Rollout: We plan to begin the project with the creation of 20 vests.
 Four Campers/Vochellis will be trained by a skilled seamstresses/tailors.
 The 20 vests will then be made, promoted and sold to test the project model.
+Necklaces and bracelets will also be made.

 ADVANTAGES OF THE PROJECT

 · Developmental Impact: In the Vochelli and Camper communities, the levels of poverty and unemployment are very high; a large portion of young people and children are food insecure.
-The impact of the project directly addresses the material needs of the Vochellis/Campers: (1) Skills development for at least 4 Vochellis/Campers; (2) Vochellis/Campers earn an income from the project and can possibly utilise their acquired skills to earn income independent of the project (i.e. making other wearable art and selling it in their communities); and (3) refashioning helps reduce textile waste (environmental benefit).
+The impact of the project directly addresses the material needs of the Vochellis/Campers: (1) Skills development for at least 4 Vochellis/Campers; (2) Vochellis/Campers earn an income from the project and can possibly utilize their acquired skills to earn income independent of the project (i.e. making other wearable art and selling it in their communities); and (3) refashioning helps reduce textile waste (environmental benefit).

 · Non-Cash Donations: This project gives donors that may not have the monetary funds to contribute, an opportunity to make in-kind donations.
 In South Africa, in-kind donations are increasingly becoming popular for individual and corporate donors.

-· High potential for profits and impact: As much as possible, production inputs and expenses will be covered by direct donations, this way profits from sales will be maximised.
+· High potential for profits and impact: As much as possible, production inputs and expenses will be covered by direct donations, this way profits from sales will be maximized.
 Profits can be reinvested in the Project and other Global Camps Africa initiatives, which benefits children affected by HIV/AIDS

-Please mail your donations of mens’ ties and vests to:
+Please mail your donations of men’s ties and vests to:

 Global Camps Africa